-    Hopefully you also notice that the semitones (half steps) are separated by two and three tones (whole steps).
+Hopefully, you also notice that the half steps are separated by two and three whole steps.
 This is how you know it’s a diatonic scale.

-You can then transpose this sequence to start on any note and as long as you keep the order of semitones and tones the same, you’ll have played a major scale which is a diatonic scale.
+You can then transpose this sequence to start on any note, and as long as you keep the order of half and whole steps the same, you’ll have played a major scale, which is a diatonic scale.

-For example, the relative minor scale of C major is A natural minor which has the following formula of tones and semitones: T S T T S T T
+For example, the relative minor scale of C major is A natural minor, which has the following formula of half and whole steps: W H W W H W W.

 - Ionian mode – 1st degree